-As mentioned, according to a report by the City of Calgary on residential growth (Suburban Residential Growth 2018-2022 - draft), the most significant population increase (31,200 people) will be observed in the south of Calgary.
-Using the 2016 Calgary census profile calculations, if we extrapolate it would mean the equivalent of 499 students aged 5-19 (1.6% French speaking) would be eligible for French education pursuant to Section 23 of the charter of rights.
+As mentioned, according to a report by the City of Calgary on residential growth (Suburban Residential Growth 2019-2023), a significant population increase (40 790 people) will be observed in the south of Calgary (source: City of Calgary - Calgary Growth Strategies Planning & Development, Suburban Residential Growth 2019-2023, August 2019).
+Using the 2016 Calgary census profile calculations, if we extrapolate it would mean the equivalent of 652 students aged 5-19 (1.6% French speaking) would be eligible for French education pursuant to Section 23 of the charter of rights.
 In the last 5 years, over 6 CBE and 7 CSSD schools have been built to accommodate the emergent needs of the Calgary Board of Education (CBE) and the Calgary Separate School District (CSSD) south of 22X due to growth.

-Without even using the previous statistics, we are expecting, thanks to stronger retention, a growth of 45 students (grade 7-8) at the secondary alone for the school year 2019-2020, bringing the number over the 425 students threshold the school can carry.
+Also, thanks to stronger retention, we are expecting a growth of 50 students (grade 7-8) at the secondary level for the school year 2019-2020, bringing the number over the 425 students' threshold the school can carry.
 These numbers alone warrant the fact that we will need to accommodate another 700 students by 2022-23.
 Hence the need to build a school complex with a total capacity of 700 students.